AhmadHAW/Hauptprojekt/README.md

 We have described how KGEs are generated and how we transfer them to the LLM in the training and inference process.
 Now let's take a look at how we want to measure and visualize the changes in the semantic understanding of the LLM.
 First, let's look at the general performance of the vanilla model, the prompt model and the embedding model.
 We check whether adding the KGEs leads to an improvement in accuracy.
 To do this, we look at the training process and then use the evaluation dataset to produce the confusion matrices on the models predictions.

-Then we calculate the positional encodings of all semantically meaningful passages in the prompt, such as user ID, movie ID, movie title, genres, user embedding and movie embedding.
+Then we calculate the positional encodings of all semantically meaningful passages in the prompt, such as user ID, movie title, genres, user embedding and movie embedding.
 With the help of these positional encodings, we produce two views, one view of the attentions and one view of the embeddings.

 We expect to observe a shift from the natural language content to the KGEs in the view on the attentions.
 We may also see a difference in attention for user groups that are strongly or weakly connected (have rated many/few movies).